CESNET/exafs/README.md

 ![ExaFS schema](./docs/app_schema_en.png)

-The main part of the ExaFS is a web application, written in Python3.6 with Flask framework.
+The central part of the ExaFS is a web application, written in Python3.6 with Flask framework.
 It provides a user interface for ExaBGP rule CRUD operations.
-Application also provides the REST API with CRUD operations for the configuration rules.
-Web app uses Shibboleth authorization, the REST API authotrization is based on tokens.
+The application also provides the REST API with CRUD operations for the configuration rules.
+The web app uses Shibboleth authorization; the REST API is using token-based authorization.

 The app creates the ExaBGP commands and forwards them to ExaAPI.
-All rules are carefully validated and only valid rules are stored in database and sent to the ExaBGP connector.
+All rules are carefully validated, and only valid rules are stored in the database and sent to the ExaBGP connector.

-This This second part of the system is another web application that replicates the received command to the stdout.
-The ExaBGP daemon must be configured for monitoring stdout of ExaAPI.
+This second part of the system is another web application that replicates the received command to the stdout.
+The connection between ExaBGP daemon and stdout of ExaAPI is specified in the ExaBGP config.

 Every time this API gets a command from ExaFS, it replicates this command to the ExaBGP daemon through the stdout.
 The registered daemon then updates the ExaBGP table – create, modify or remove the rule from command.
 Last part of the system is Guarda service.
-This systemctl service is running in the host system and gets notification on each restart of ExaBGP service via systemcl WantedBy config option.
-For every restart of ExaBPG Guarda service will put all the valid and active rules to ExaBGP rules table again.
+This systemctl service is running in the host system and gets a notification on each restart of ExaBGP service via systemctl WantedBy config option.
+For every restart of ExaBGP the Guarda service will put all the valid and active rules to the ExaBGP rules table again.

 ## DOCS
 * [Install notes](./docs/INSTALL.md)